 (e) may be altered or repealed in accordance with that clause.

-Schedule

-[S. 2.]
+Schedule — Shark Bay Solar Salt Industry Agreement

+[s.
+2]

+[Heading amended: No. 19 of 2010 s.
+4.]

 THIS AGREEMENT made the 16th day of November, 1983, BETWEEN THE HONOURABLE BRIAN THOMAS BURKE, M.L.A., Premier of the State of Western Australia, acting for and on behalf of the said State and its instrumentalities from time to time (hereinafter called “the State”) of the one part and AGNEW CLOUGH LIMITED a company incorporated in Western Australia and having its registered office in the said State at 22 Mount Street, Perth, MITSUI SALT PTY.
 LTD. a company incorporated in Western Australia and having its registered office in the said State at 44 Saint George’s Terrace, Perth and AUSTRALIAN MUTUAL PROVIDENT SOCIETY a body corporate duly incorporated by Act of Parliament of New South Wales and having its principal place of business in Western Australia at 140 Saint George’s Terrace, Perth (hereinafter collectively called “the Joint Venturers” in which term shall be included their respective successors and permitted assigns and appointees) of the other part.